-Beta Hunt 2016 nickel concentrate production was 1.8 kt.
-Management reduced the nickel production as a result of depressed nickel prices and in order to focus on gold production.
-Cash costs were US\$5.75 per pound sold and all-in sustaining costs were US\$6.20 per pound sold.
+Beta Hunt 2017 nickel concentrate production was 0.8 kt.
+Management had reduced nickel production in 2017 as a result of depressed nickel prices and in order to focus on gold production.

 Mineralisation

 Beta Hunt Nickel Mineral Resources as at 1st February 2016^{1,2,3,5}